 “Anything that causes an increase in pressure can make the veins in your lower rectum and anus swell, causing hemorrhoids,” says Dr. Buzas.
 “This can happen if you are obese, pregnant, straining to have a bowel movement or lifting something heavy.”

-If you are experiencing any of the following situations related to your hemorrhoids, make an appointment to see your primary care physician:
+If you’re experiencing any of the following situations related to your hemorrhoids, make an appointment to see your doctor:

 - You experience rectal bleeding or see bright red blood on your toilet paper.

 - You have pain and discomfort in your rectum or anus.

 - You’ve tried over-the-counter remedies for more than one week without relieving your symptoms.